 Updating Subaccount Limits

-By default a master account can only have 1000 subaccounts.
+By default an upgraded account can only have 1000 subaccounts.
+Trial accounts can have only a single subaccount.
 Closed subaccounts do not count towards this limit.
-If your account is approaching 1000 subaccounts, contact Twilio Support to ask about raising this limit.

 If your upgraded account is approaching 1000 subaccounts, contact Twilio Support requesting to increase your subaccount limit and include the following information:

 - How many subaccounts you need